 - G. All grease interceptors shall be installed with "grab sample" capability. - H. FSE shall have a single grease interceptor installation.
-Multiple FSEs shall not be allowed manifold into one (1) grease interceptor. - I. FSEs shall prevent solid food waste products from disposal to grease interceptor and shall be disposed through normal solid waste /garbage disposal procedures. - J. Garbage grinders shall not be allowed to connect to grease interceptors... - K. Commercial dishwasher shall be allowed to connect to properly sized grease interceptors to handle the discharge of hot water and soaps to minimize melting of FOG collected in the interceptor. - L. FSEs shall have separate sanitary and grease waste lines.
+Multiple FSEs shall not be allowed manifold into one (1) grease interceptor. - I. FSEs shall prevent solid food waste products from disposal to grease interceptor and shall be disposed through normal solid waste /garbage disposal procedures. - J. Garbage grinders shall not be allowed to connect to grease interceptors.
+The Director may issue a permit for a garbage grinder where no other alternative exists for solid waste collection and then only where applicable fees therefore are paid. - K. Commercial dishwasher shall be allowed to connect to properly sized grease interceptors to handle the discharge of hot water and soaps to minimize melting of FOG collected in the interceptor. - L. FSEs shall have separate sanitary and grease waste lines.
 The grease waste lines shall be plumbed to an appropriately sized grease interceptor.
 No sanitary wastewater or storm water shall be plumbed to the grease interceptor. - M. New strip malls or strip centers shall have two (2) separate sewer line connections at each unit within the strip mall or strip center. - 1.
 One (1) sewer line shall be for sanitary wastewater and one (1) sewer line shall be for the kitchen area or potential kitchen area for each unit. - 2.
 The kitchen area, or potential area, sewer line shall be connected to floor drains in the specified kitchen area, and shall connect, or be able to connect, to other food service establishment kitchen fixtures, such as 3-compartment sink, 2-compartment sink, pre-rinse sink, mop sink, and hand wash sink. - 3.
 New multi-unit facility, or new strip mall facility owners shall contact the City of Chattanooga prior to conducting private plumbing work at the multi-unit facility site. - 4.
 Multi-unit facility owners or their designated contractor shall have plans for separate private wastewater lines for kitchen and sanitary wastewater for each "individual" unit. - 5.
 The plans shall identify "stub-out" locations to accommodate a minimum 1,000 gallon grease interceptor for each unit of the multi-unit facility. - New multi-unit facility or new "strip mall" facility owners shall consider suitable physical property space and sewer gradient that will be conductive to the installation of an exterior, in-ground grease interceptor when determining the building location.